matboivin/raytracer/README.md

 - [libft](https://github.com/matboivin/libft)
 - [minimath](https://github.com/matboivin/minimath)

-### Installing
+## Installation

-Clone the repository and its dependencies:
+1. Clone the repository and its dependencies:
 ```console
 $ git clone --recursive https://github.com/matboivin/miniRT
 ```

-Change it to your working directory and run:
+2. Change it to your working directory and run:
 ```console
 $ make install && make
 ```

-### Usage
+## Usage

 This program takes as a first argument a [scene description file](doc/scene_file.md) ending with the `.rt` extension.
 Example files are provided in the [scenes](scenes) directory.